 Under premises liability law, property owners must keep their premises safe for visitors and licensees.
 If a hazardous condition injures a paying or invited legal visitor or licensee, they can file a personal injury lawsuit against the owner.
 However, a trespasser who enters a property without the owner's consent cannot file a personal injury claim.

 A 2018 report by CNBC named medical negligence the third leading cause of death in the United States.
 Medical malpractice occurs when a medical professional fails to uphold the standard of care in the medical profession.
 For a claim of this nature to succeed, there must be a doctor-patient relationship, and the injured party must be able to link the substandard medical care to their injury.

 The majority of injuries from defective products are either from design or manufacturing defects.
 Here, the victim would have to prove that the manufacturer knew of such a defect and failed to warn the public.
-When commencing a claim for financial compensation from product defects, working with an experienced lawyer is best.
+When commencing a claim for financial compensation from product defects, consider working with an experienced lawyer.